 We believe all pupils, whatever their background, have a right to access the best that has been said and thought.
 This includes a variety of writers, from all parts of the world, and thinkers from all the ages.
 The curriculum at Michaela Community School ensures that pupils are knowledgeable enough about the world around them to transform it in the future.

 The source of the the vision is the deficit knowledge model of Ed Hirsch.

 Our curriculum will provide a contemporary approach to these timeless principles by utilizing best practice from across the world.
 In particular, we are inspired by the work of E.D.
 Hirsch’s Core Knowledge Curriculum in America.
 This curriculum has had great success in placing a traditional body of knowledge at the heart of its curriculum.

 Knowledge is not power.
 Knowledge is a challenge to our ability to think.
-Descartes did not say “I know therefore I am” he said “I think therefore I am”.
-The enlightenment was not built with foundations based on knowledge but upon scepticism.
+Descartes did not say “I know therefore I am,” he said, “I think therefore I am”.
+The enlightenment was not built with foundations based on knowledge but upon skepticism.
 If we do not understand and challenge knowledge; it imprisons us.
 That is the essence of the dialectic.
 The tradition, of tradition, is to challenge knowledge structures; to re-construct them in better ways.